n01074838/n01074838.github.io/README.md

 receiver.
 The hardware will include an XBee 900hp RF module connected with XBee Grove development board for communicating with a computer and use XCTU software to send and receive packets.
-I will also be working on developing a DMX transmitter and receiver using [put device details upon research].
+I will also be working on developing a DMX transmitter and receiver using Feather 32u4 radio and Arduino UNO to generate DMX signal.
 I will be collaborating with Humber College Prototype Lab.
 In this winter semester I will be working with Kristian Medri and Vlad Porcila from the Prototype Lab.

 **Background**